BrandonXu6106/obsidianpublish/content/thoughts/multiple realization.md

 [The bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html): the less human heuristics we insert and the more we improve the learning capacity of the network, the better they seem to perform.

 Do we necessarily need human intelligence for machine intelligence?
-Are we constraining solution space with human heuristics? (see: [[agi]])
+Are we constraining solution space with human heuristics? (see: [[../posts/software/agi.md]])

 ## Flying